p2pfl/p2pfl/docs/source/quickstart.md

 ## PyTorch Quickstart

-In this tutorial we will learn how to train a **Multilayer Perceptron** on **MNIST** using **p2pfl** and PyTorch.
-We will use a adapted version of the MNIST dataset to federated envairoments.
+In this tutorial, we will learn how to train a **Multilayer Perceptron** on **MNIST** using **p2pfl** and PyTorch.
+We will use an adapted version of the MNIST dataset to federated environments.

-Two nodes will be uded, one of these nodes will only start and the other will start, connect and start learning.
+Two nodes will be used, one of these nodes will only start and the other will start, connect and start learning.

-For the node that only starts (``node1.py``), with a couple of lines everything will be configured:
+The node that only starts (``node1.py``) will be configured with just a couple of lines:

 ```python
 from p2pfl.node import Node